Ultimate Guide to ARF Charges

 ARF Charges

-ARF charges will have a huge effect on your ARF investment returns and its long-term value, as will of course its underlying investment strategy.
-This ultimate guide to ARF charges and direct advisor fees is designed to help you keep them to a minimum.
+ARF charges will have a significant effect on your ARF investment returns and its long-term value, while risk management and capital preservation are key.
+This ultimate guide to ARF charges is designed to help you keep them to a minimum, aligned to a robust ARF portfolio focussed on long-term capital preservation whilst countering income withdrawals (imputed distribution).

 Understanding ARF Charges

-In seeking minimum ARF charges, the first and most important thing to understand is that there are normally 2 combined charges expressed as a single charge called an AMC which is the charge levied annually against your ongoing ARF investment.
+In seeking minimum ARF charges, the first and most important thing to understand is that there are normally 2 combined charges, expressed as a single charge called an AMC which is the charge levied annually against your ongoing ARF investment, as expressed on your policy schedule or client dashboard once your ARF is set-up.

 Annual – ARF Charges Breakdown: